We use innovative therapies

 - We were European pioneers in the use of intra-arterial chemotherapy inpatients with retinoblastoma to avoid loss of the eye.

 - We were the first centre in Europe to use anti-GD2 immunotherapy for the treatment of high risk neuroblastoma, which increases survival by around 20%.

-- We have launched an international clinical trial for patients with diffuse brainstem glioma, a cancer that is currently incurable.
+- We have conducted an international clinical trial for patients with diffuse brainstem glioma, a cancer that is currently incurable.

 We undertake research to improve the diagnosis and treatment of our patients.
-We have 8 lines of research and are participating in a large number of clinical trials with the aim of finding a treatment for incurable tumours.
+We have five research groups and are participating in a large number of clinical trials with the aim of finding a treatment for incurable tumours.

 - We are one of the few centres in Europe with an exclusive paediatric tumour bank, which has great research potential.

 - We are the first European centre to have developed an animal model of diffuse brainstem glioma.

 - We systemically genetically sequence tumours in relapse.

 - Our investigators have developed a nanofibre fabric for local treatment of cancer.

 - We have 5 of our own approved clinical trials.